ulyssesv/bflask/README.md

 The `Departure` model wasn't needed since its data is proxied from the NextBus API to the API endpoints.

-The `Agencies`, `Routes` and `Stops` data is fetched from the NextBus API in an initial step and stored to provide faster access for the API endpoints (such as retrieving the nearests stops within a distance).
+The `Agencies`, `Routes` and `Stops` data is fetched from the NextBus API in an initial step and stored to provide faster access for the API endpoints (such as retrieving the nearest stops within a distance).

 > **_Warning!_**
 > The loader has a bug.
 It bulk inserts all the data without considering duplicate `Stops`.
 There is no unique ID for a `Stop`.
 To check for uniqueness it's needed to join the `Agency.tag` and the `Stop.tag`, and the current code doesn't do that.